katief25/example_fail-log_craftingDH/2019-05-13-week-2-fail-log.md

 Starting off rough
 I do not understand what I am supposed to do for the Creative Common images, and what 4 links I am supposed to provide Hoping this becomes more clear soon
+I'm trying to link the images, and it isn't working.
+I've tried multiple urls and I'm not sure what I'm doing wrong at this point.

 # Exercise 2 -
 This one has gone well, I got through this exercise will very few problems